Legal obligations after an accident

 If you are involved in an accident on a road or other public place, which causes damage or personal injury then you must stop.
 You do not have to stop indefinitely, but you must stop for a sufficient period of time to enable a person having reasonable grounds to do so to ask for your name and address.

 Failing to stop can lead to 5 – 10 penalty points on your licence, a driving ban and/or a fine.
-In serious cases, it can lead to a community order.
+In serious cases, it can lead to a fine of up to 75% of your weekly income, and/or up to 6 months imprisonment.

 If you are involved in an accident, you must also either: